rrickgauer/blog/entries/operating-systems-exam-1-review.md

   * also called the cpu scheduler

 ### Short Term vs Long Term
-* the primary distinction between the 2 schedulers lies in frequency of execution
+* the primary distinction between the 2 schedulers lies in *frequency of execution*
 * the short term scheduler selects processes frequently
 * the long term scheduler select processes much less frequently
   * minutes may separate the creation of one new process and the next

 ### Degree of Multiprogramming
 * the **degree of multiprogramming** is the number of processes in memory
-* it is controlled by the long term scheduler
+* controlled by the long term scheduler
 * if the degree of multiprogramming is stable, then the average rate of process creation must be equal to the average departure rate of processes leaving the system
+   * *average process creation rate = average departure rate*

 ### Medium Term Scheduler
 * some OS use an additional level of scheduling called a **medium term scheduler**